-Hellebores – Lenten Rose
+#1 Hellebores – Lenten Rose

-The flowers in the genus Helleborus are early spring bloomers come in many flower colors.
-The blooms last for several weeks, but are done by the time summer gets here.
-They are deer-resistant and prefer moist soil, but they don’t like wet feet.
-So use organic matter to your soil and mulch as needed.
-Lenten rose is hardy in zones 4 to 8.
+These shade-loving plants are deer-resistant and prefer moist soil, but they don’t like to sit in wet soil which will rot their roots.
+For best results, add some organic matter to your soil and mulch as needed.
+Lenten rose is hardy in USDA zone 4 to zone 8.

-Siberian Bugloss ‘Silver wings’
+#2 Siberian Bugloss ‘Silver wings’

-This little plant (Brunnera macrophylla) does double duty.
-It has both beautiful leaves and produces a delicate blue flower that provides a pop of color in a shade garden.
-The flowers appear in spring.
-It prefers medium moist soil and part to full shade.
-It will grow in a clumping habit.
-Hardy in zones 3a to 7b.
+This little shade-tolerant plant (Brunnera macrophylla) does double duty.
+It has both beautiful leaves and produces a delicate blue flower that provides a pop of color in a shade garden, even with low light conditions.
+The tiny blue flowers appear in spring.
+Grow multiple plants of this shade flower together for the most visual impact.

-Orange Ginger Lily – Hedychium coccineum
+#3 Orange Ginger Lily – Hedychium coccineum

 The shade-tolerant ginger lily is grown from a rhizome, so it requires moist but well-drained soil.
 The unique orange flowers bloom in summer and early fall.
-In zones 7 to 10, it is perennial.
+In USDA plant zones 7 to 10, it is perennial.
 You can dig up and divide the rhizomes in winter to spread the plant.

-Coral Bells – Heuchera and Heucherella
+#5 Coral Bells – Heuchera and Heucherella

 With so many choices in leaf colors, there is sure to be a Heuchera or Heucherella to suit you.
 From dark purple to lime green, reds, pinks, and greens, take your pick of a color that works well in your shade garden.
 While they do produce small flowers, I’m mostly interested in the amazing leaf colors.

 They prefer part shade and are a clumping or mounding plant.
 It prefers well-drained, fertile soil.
 Mulching is a good idea.
-Plants can be divided in fall.
+Plants can be divided in the fall.
 You can propagate the plants from leaf cuttings.
-They are hardy in zones 4 through 7.
+They are hardy in USDA zones 4 through 7.

 Heucherella is a hybrid of Heuchera and Tiarella.

 A fair warning with these plants, if you have a deer problem, DO NOT plant these.
-It’s like planting deer candy; it’s the first thing that gets eaten out of the garden.
+It’s like planting candy for deer; hostas are the first thing that gets eaten out of the garden.
 Hostas are hardy up to zone 8.
 Pick one that is well-suited to your zone and light conditions.

 Hostas do not like wet soil, but prefer rich, well-drained, organic soil.
 If there are drought conditions, you will need to water your hostas.
 Additionally, if you have them planted close to tree roots, they will require more water as well.
 Mulch hostas in northern climates.